 When working with a real estate agent, let them know that you’re interested in buying a stigmatized property.
 They’ll be able to use their knowledge and connections to try to find those types of homes.

 You can also do some digging on the internet.
 There are entire websites devoted to stigmatized properties and ones that provide articles or even lists of certain stigmas on the market, like movie settings or haunted houses for sale.

-Stigmatized Property Can Be Harder To Sell And Cheaper To Buy
+The Bottom Line: A Stigmatized Property Can Be Harder To Sell And Cheaper To Buy

-A stigmatized property is a piece of real estate that has experienced an event that may cause a negative psychological impact on a buyer and scare them away from purchasing the property.
+A stigmatized property is a piece of real estate that’s experienced an event that might cause a negative psychological impact on a buyer and scare them away from purchasing the property.
 As a seller of a stigmatized property, you may experience a longer time on the market and lower offers on your home.